ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [projectdiscovery/naabu](https://github.com/projectdiscovery/naabu) - A fast port scanner written in go with a focus on reliability and simplicity.
-Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests (3 days ago)
+Designed to be used in combination with other tools for attack surface discovery in bug bounties and pentests (4 days ago)
 - [SteamRE/DepotDownloader](https://github.com/SteamRE/DepotDownloader) - Steam depot downloader utilizing the SteamKit2 library.
-(3 days ago)
+(4 days ago)
 - [SteamRE/SteamKit](https://github.com/SteamRE/SteamKit) - SteamKit2 is a .NET library designed to interoperate with Valve&#39;s Steam network.
 It aims to provide a simple, yet extensible, interface to perform various actions on the network.
-(3 days ago)
+(4 days ago)
-- [hcengineering/platform](https://github.com/hcengineering/platform) - Huly — All-in-One Project Management Platform (alternative to Linear, Jira, Slack, Notion, Motion) (3 days ago)
+- [hcengineering/platform](https://github.com/hcengineering/platform) - Huly — All-in-One Project Management Platform (alternative to Linear, Jira, Slack, Notion, Motion) (4 days ago)
-- [Cog-Creators/Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) - A multi-function Discord bot (6 days ago)
+- [Cog-Creators/Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) - A multi-function Discord bot (1 week ago)

 ## // metrics